Advanced Patch

 As you can see, by choosing the Patch Template all settings from the template were inherited to the Patch Group:

 Patch Filter Rules can be assigned to Patch Groups to decide which patches should and should not be deployed to the group.
-This can be achieved by blacklist- and whitelist-rules and their combinations.
+This can be achieved using blacklist and whitelist rules, or combinations of both can be rules based on lists and their combinations.

 1. If no rule is assigned, all patches will be deployed.